Do you offer free consultations?

 We believe that we are the best at the types of case we handle and that our legal team’s time is too valuable to offer free attorney consultations.
 Meeting with one of our attorneys requires payment of a non-refundable deposit for the attorney’s time.
 If we are hired to handle the case, the deposit is applied to our attorney fee.

 For most cases, we charge a base flat fee for pretrial representation, followed by an additional flat fee for trial docket representation if the case is not resolved during the pretrial stage of the case.
 The amount of the fee depends on the level of the offense and the services that you choose.
 Generally speaking, higher level offenses are more complex than lower level offenses and petitions are less complex than either.

 To obtain a quote and confirm that we are available to take your case, please call (512) 480-9020 or email firstname.lastname@example.org.

-We accept credit card payments online and offer installment plans in some cases, depending on the type and age of the case.
-We do not accept checks.
+We accept credit card and eCheck payments online and offer installment plans in some cases, depending on the type and age of the case.
+Installment plans require autopay, which can be set up on a weekly, bi-weekly, monthly, or twice monthly schedule.
+We do not accept paper checks.